-Mike McRae is entering his 10th season as head coach of the Canisius baseball program.
-McRae has led a total rebuilding project of the Golden Griffins, taking over a team that won four games in 2004 to winning the program’s first MAAC Championship and making the program’s first appearance in the NCAA Tournament in 2013.
-McRae has a record of 264-241 in his nine seasons at Canisius, including a 217-132 (.622) record in the last six seasons that includes two MAAC regular-season titles.
+Mike McRae is entering his 13th season as head coach of the Canisius baseball program.
+McRae has led a total rebuilding project of the Golden Griffins, taking over a team that won four games in 2004 to winning the program's first two MAAC Championships and making the program's first appearances in the NCAA Tournament in 2013 and 2015.
+McRae has a record of 370-314 in his 12 seasons at Canisius, including a 282-192 (.597) record in the last eight seasons that includes three MAAC regular-season titles.

-McRae, the three-time MAAC Coach of the Year, has led Canisius to the conference tournament in each of the last seven seasons.
-Canisius won all three of its games in the 2013 MAAC Championship, including a walk-off 11-10 win in the title game, to win the program’s first conference championship.
+McRae, the four-time MAAC Coach of the Year, has led Canisius to the conference tournament in each of the last 10 seasons, the longest streak in the conference.
+In 2015, the Griffs lost the first game, but reeled off five-straight victories, including a two-game championship round, to capture its second title.
+In 2013, Canisius won all three of its games in the MAAC Championship, including a walk-off 11-10 win in the title game, to win the program's first conference championship.
 During the 2013 season, the Griffs:

-During the past six seasons, the Golden Griffins have won 217 games, putting Canisius second in wins in the Northeast region.
+During the past eight seasons, the Golden Griffins have won 282 games, putting Canisius second in wins in the Northeast region.
 Accolades for the Griffs during that time include:

 Canisius has had nine players, including two draft-eligible juniors, associated with the program selected in the Major League Baseball Draft during the past six years.